nkadel/ansiblerepo/README.md

 Building ansible
 ===============

-Ideally, install "mock" and use that to build for both RHEL 6 and RHEL
+Ideally, install "mock" and use that to build for both RHEL 7 through 9 and Fedora 37.
+Run these commands at the top directory.

 * make getsrc # Get source tarvalls for all SRPMs